 As the front of the box dictates there are six Top Trumps card packs included, all of which come in a rectangular box sleeve, similar to a pack of cigarettes, compared to the official plastic cases a deck usually is sold in.
 The imagery of card characters, items and themes from the box lid are presented on the box covers here.
 Across all these boxes the design is coloured in shades of blue and features the Top Trumps branding in yellow and other text in white.

 The categories that feature as core categories in the tournament game are, “top toys,” sporting heroes,” “pop stars,” “movies,” “TV” and “wow.”
 Although each pack’s cards are designed and coloured differently they all feature only four statistics to choose from in play, compared to some of the other packs available.
-Maybe these included cards were toned down in stats or created this way because this is a family game and has a recommended player age of six.
+Maybe these included cards are toned down in stats or created this way because this is a family game and has a recommended player age of six.

 At least if this is the case, it makes the game playable for younger players and their families and they don’t have to be a fan or a collector of Top Trumps cards and being overwhelmed with more information.
 Winning Moves UK has tried to keep this simple and easy to play.
 The cards are presented as usual with an image, a bit of information, trivia and statistics to use, obviously each pack will have different categories.